Newbury Gold Cup Metting

 I have fond memories of this time of year for two reasons.
-The first reason is the Ladbrokes Trophy / Hennessy Gold Cup meeting has always been an interesting meeting for me.
-I’ve always enjoyed it and I’ve been long term profitable on this market.
-It’s often just about the right type of race.
+The first reason is the Gold Cup meeting has always been interesting meeting for me is that I’ve always enjoyed it and I’ve been long-term profitable in this market.
+It’s often just about the correct type of race for me to trade.

 But the second reason is because of what I did with Betfair many years ago.
-Back in 2006 and 2007, Betfair actually went around financial market exhibitions and pitched the Betfair concept to people, it worked beautifully well.
+Back in 2006 and 2007, Betfair actually went around financial market exhibitions and pitched the Betfair concept to people, and it worked beautifully well.

 My first public talk about Betfair trading